polyvariant/flavors-of-scala/slides/http.md

 ---

-# It was hard to work with such types
+# Working with Futures of Eithers

 ````md magic-move
 ```scala